 Hinode Space Telescope

-Recent investigations have focussed on the detection and identification of mixed-property wave modes existing across different magnetic solar features (e.g., sunspots, pores, magnetic bright points, spicules, filaments, etc.).
-In order to make the quantification of wave properties as accurate as possible, theoretical aspects of spectro-polarimetry, partial ionisation and radiative transfer processes need to be incorporated, especially since the lower solar atmosphere is governed by optically thick plasma conditions.
-Many recent ground-breaking publications have begun to include Stokes inversion processes in order to better understand the spectro-polarimetric signatures resulting from the passage of energetic wave fronts through the highly stratified solar atmosphere.
+Recent investigations have focused on the detection and identification of mixed-property wave modes across different magnetic solar features (e.g., sunspots, pores, magnetic bright points, spicules, and filaments).
+To quantify wave properties as accurately as possible, theoretical aspects of spectro-polarimetry, partial ionisation, and radiative-transfer processes must be incorporated, especially since the lower solar atmosphere is governed by optically thick plasma conditions.
+Many recent groundbreaking studies have begun to include Stokes inversions in order to better understand the spectro-polarimetric signatures produced by energetic wave fronts propagating through the highly stratified solar atmosphere.
 However, these types of processes are not without significant challenges.
 Often, the captured spectro-polarimetric Stokes profiles are significantly asymmetric and evolve on timescales shorter than typical camera integration times.

-It is therefore imperative to bring together leading experts in observations, instrument design, wave theory, numerical simulations, spectro-polarimetric inversions and radiative transfer processes in order to drive forward cutting-edge research that will benefit the global astrophysical community for decades to come.
-Importantly, this team will bring together international experts from several leading countries to concentrate research efforts in order to yield reliable estimates of the energy transported by MHD waves into the upper solar atmosphere, and provide new insight into the dissipation mechanisms of these waves and, hence, their contribution to heating the outer layers of the solar atmosphere.
+It is therefore imperative to bring together leading experts in observations, instrument design, wave theory, numerical simulations, spectro-polarimetric inversions, and radiative-transfer processes in order to drive forward cutting-edge research that will benefit the wider astrophysical community for decades to come.
+Importantly, this team brings together international experts from several leading countries to concentrate research efforts on obtaining reliable estimates of the energy transported by MHD waves into the upper solar atmosphere, and on providing new insight into the dissipation mechanisms of these waves and hence their contribution to heating the outer solar atmosphere.

-The WaLSA Team takes part in developments, or has direct access to, advanced state-of-the-art numerical simulations and theoretical models linked to wave studies in the lower solar atmosphere.
+The WaLSA Team contributes to the development of, or has direct access to, advanced state-of-the-art numerical simulations and theoretical models relevant to wave studies in the lower solar atmosphere.

 Bifrost